Why Blackout Curtains Seem Worse at Night (It’s Not What You Think)

 Is the fabric failing, or is it an installation problem?

-Most of the time it’s installation and fit: top gaps, side gaps, and a center seam that doesn’t overlap are the usual causes, not the blackout fabric itself.
+Most of the time it is installation and fit: top gaps, side gaps, and a center seam that does not overlap are the usual causes, not the blackout fabric itself.

-I’m renting and can’t drill—what’s the best fix?
+I am renting and cannot drill - what is the best fix?

 Start with removable edge blockers and center-seam closures.
 They address the most common leak points without changing hardware.

-I already installed everything and it still isn’t dark—what should I check first?
+I already installed everything and it still is not dark - what should I check first?

 Check the top corners, outer edges, and the center seam overlap.
 Then look for indoor LEDs or reflective surfaces that can make the room feel brighter than it is.

-Do blackout curtains help sleep if there’s streetlight outside?
+Do blackout curtains help sleep if there is streetlight outside?

 Do I need thicker curtains to fix nighttime leaks?